jwnichols3/aws-immersion-ml-public/labs/sagemaker-operators-for-k8s/README.md

 wget https://raw.githubusercontent.com/aws/amazon-sagemaker-operator-for-k8s/master/release/rolebased/installer.yaml
 ```

-Edit the `installer.yaml` file to replace `eks.amazonaws.com/role-arn`.
-Replace the ARN here with the Amazon Resource Name (ARN) for the OIDC-based role you’ve created.
+**Edit the `installer.yaml` file to replace `eks.amazonaws.com/role-arn`.
+Replace the ARN here with the Amazon Resource Name (ARN) for the OIDC-based role you’ve created**.

 Use the following command to deploy the cluster: